-- 26. The ICAAP is an ongoing process.
-The institution is expected to integrate ICAAP outcomes (such as material evolution of risks, key indicators, etc.) into its internal management reporting at an appropriate frequency.
-The frequency of reporting is expected to be at least quarterly, but, depending on the size, complexity, business model and risk types of the institution, reporting might need to be more frequent to ensure timely management action. - 27.
-The ICAAP outcomes regarding risk quantification and capital allocation, when approved, are expected to become a key performance benchmark and target against which each (risk-taking) division's financial and other outcomes are measured.
+- 29. The ICAAP is an ongoing process.
+The institution is expected to integrate ICAAP outcomes (such as how material risks, key indicators, etc. are evolving) into its internal reporting to different managerial levels at appropriate frequencies.
+The frequency of reporting to the management body is expected to be at least quarterly, but, depending on the size, complexity, business model and risk types of the institution, reporting might need to be more frequent to ensure timely management action. - 30.
+The ICAAP outcomes for risk quantification and capital allocation, when approved, are expected to become a key performance benchmark and target against which each risk-taking division's financial and other outcomes are measured.
 This is expected to be supported by the implementation of a sound ICAAP governance framework and architecture as described under Principle 1.

-The ICAAP and the risk appetite framework
+The ICAAP and the risk appetite framework15

-- 28. The RAF of the institution is expected to formalise the interplay between the RAF and other strategic processes, such as the ICAAP, the ILAAP, the recovery plan and the remuneration framework, in accordance with the SSM supervisory statement on governance and risk appetite.
-A well-developed RAF, articulated through the risk appetite statement, is expected to be an integral part of the ICAAP architecture and a cornerstone of sound risk and capital management. - 29.
-In its risk appetite statement, the institution is expected to set out a clear and unambiguous view on and intended actions with regard to its risks in line with its business strategy.
-In particular, the statement is expected to include motivations for taking on or avoiding certain types of risks, products or regions. - 30.
-The institution's overall risk profile is expected to ultimately be constrained and driven by the group-wide RAF and its implementation.
+- 31. The RAF of the institution is expected to formalise the interplay between the RAF and other strategic processes, such as the ICAAP, the ILAAP, the recovery plan and the remuneration framework, in accordance with the SSM supervisory statement on governance and risk appetite.
+A well-developed RAF, articulated through the risk appetite statement, is expected to be closely interlinked with the ICAAP and a cornerstone of sound risk and capital management. - 32.
+In its risk appetite statement, the institution is expected to set out both a clear and unambiguous view on and intended actions with regard to its risks in line with its business strategy.
+In particular, the statement is expected to include motivations for taking on or avoiding certain types of risks, products or regions.

+15 Further explanations and guidance can be found in the SSM supervisory statement on governance and risk appetite, ECB, June 2016 and in the Principles for An Effective Risk Appetite Framework, Financial Stability Board, November 2013.

+- 33. The institution's overall risk profile is expected to ultimately be constrained and driven by the group-wide RAF and its implementation.
 Furthermore, the RAF is a critical element of the institution's strategy development and implementation process.
 In a structured manner, the RAF links risks taken to the institution's capital adequacy and strategic objectives.
-As part of the RAF, the institution is expected to determine and take into account its management buffers. - 31.
-The institution is expected to clearly express how the implementation and monitoring of its strategy and risk appetite are supported by its ICAAP, and how this effectively allows it to comply with the agreed risk boundaries set out in the risk appetite statement.
-In order to facilitate sound and effective risk management, the institution is expected to use the ICAAP outcomes when setting up an effective risk monitoring and reporting system and an adequately granular limit system (including effective escalation procedures) that allocates specific limits to, for example, individual risks, sub-risks, entities and business areas, promoting the risk appetite statement of the group.
+As part of the RAF, the institution is expected to determine and take into account its management buffers. - 34.
+The institution is expected to clearly express how the implementation and monitoring of its strategy and risk appetite are supported by its ICAAP, and how this effectively enables it to comply with the agreed risk boundaries set out in the risk appetite statement.
+In order to facilitate sound and effective risk management, the institution is expected to use the ICAAP outcomes when setting up an effective risk monitoring and reporting system and an adequately granular limit system (including effective escalation procedures) that allocates specific limits to, for example, individual risks, sub-risks, entities and business areas, which helps operationalise the risk appetite statement of the group.